Matthew: Saint and Patron

 Because of Matthew's duties as a public official, the Church has designated him as the patron saint of civil servants and all who serve government in some capacity.

-He is honored in the Church's liturgical calendar on September 21st.
+He is honored in the Church's liturgical calendar on September 21, the Feast of St. Matthew.